-Associate of Occupational Studies (Massage Therapies) (Ask about the Part Time Program Option)
+Associate of Occupational Studies (Massage Therapies) (Ask about our part-time program option)

 Associate of Occupational Studies (Massage Therapies) (AOS)

 If you've been searching for massage therapy schools in NYC, your search ends at Pacific College of Oriental Medicine.
 The purpose of the Associate of Occupational Studies (Massage Therapies) program is to develop the student into an expertly trained body therapist.
 This degree in massage therapy integrates Asian and Western bodywork therapy, where the massage program emphasizes Oriental medicine theory.
 Some of the areas studied include anatomy, physiology, general pathology, kinesiology, and eastern and western massage.